mpark/wg21/patterns.md

 in evaluating the value of its condition.

-When the `inspect` statement is executed, its condition is evaluated and matched against each pattern in order.
+When the `inspect` statement is executed, its condition is evaluated and matched against each pattern in order (first match).
 If a pattern is successfully matched with the value of the condition, control is passed to the statement following the matched pattern label.
+If there is a guard present, the boolean expression must evaluate to true in order for control to be passed to the statement following the label.
 If no pattern matches, then none of the statements are executed.

 A name introduced by a pattern is in scope from its point of declaration until the end of the statement following the pattern label.

+## Requirements

+Each pattern enforces a set of compile-time requirements that, if violated, results in the program being ill-formed.

-## Types of Patterns
+## Primitive Patterns

 ### Constant Pattern

-Constant patterns have the form:
+The constant pattern has the form:

 > _constant-expression_

-A constant pattern with _constant-expression_ `c` matches a value `v` if `v == c` is `true`.
+Let `c` be the constant pattern and `v` the value being matched.

+_Requires:_ The expression `compare_3way(c, v)` must return `std::strong_equality`.

+_Matches:_ If `compare_3way(c, v) == 0` is `true`.

 ```cpp
 int factorial(int n) {